alexamy/godot-dialogue-system/README.md

 ### Question choice (`=<`)
 Options to choose from.
 Written in form of `=<block_name> Text` and after selecting one of them interpreter will jump to block specified by block name.
+Can have visibility condition in form of `=<block_name>code> Text`.
+If all choices are not visible, question block is skipped.
 If no choice is choosen, will proceed to next line without jump.

 ### Switch (`$?`)